robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 In vector maths the dot-product is a simple sum of the multiplication of components, but it has the effect of telling you the magnitude of one vector in the direction of another.
 This gives the magnitude of the ray pointed towards the sphere.
 But the Z direction is flipped, as Christian notes.
 The reason is because Z reduces going into the screen, and you want the sphere to be ahead of you, not behind.

-So, now we have `P` the magnitude of the amount of the ray pointed at a sphere, and a vector pointing to the sphere.
+So, now we have `P` the magnitude of the amount of the ray pointed at the sphere centre.

 If you re-write the sphere equation in terms of this value you get

 $$P^2 - R^2 = 0$$

 Which is a general quadratic equation.
 The roots of this can be calculated using a ***discriminant***.

 Line 220 calculates this.

 Note that the `1` in line 220 is the radius of the sphere (squared).
 You can change the radius of the spheres here.